SuperPanda/orchestration-architect/TERMINAL_AI Sandpit/IDEAS.md

 «set message variable»; «terminal ai» -- «message variable» | tee «path to last message»
 ```

+This should be changed to `$XDG_STATE_HOME/terminal-ai/last_message-default` DIRECTORY.
+Or the path should be configured in `$XDG_HOME_CONFIG/terminal-ai/...`, such that it can be overridden
+by with Environment Variables.

 ```sh «path to last message»
 "/tmp/last_message"
 ```